Pediatric concussion: Balance Error Score System

 The Balance Error Score System (BESS) examination measures postural stability which can be affected with the occurrence of a concussion.
 BESS aims to demonstrate the individual's stability by testing the balancing ability of the individual for three different positions on firm and foam surfaces.

 King-Devick test

 The King-Devick test is to assess the visual–motor function of the individual.
-Different sets of test cards are provided to the individuals, with different form of lines that have numbers in the middle.
-The individual is told to read the numbers of the card from the top-left corner to the bottom-right corner, as fast as possible and as accurately as possible.
-The time taken to complete this is measured, and any symptoms that occurred during the test is noted.
+Three different sets of test cards are provided to the individuals, with different form of lines that have numbers in the middle.
+The individual is told to read the numbers of the card from the top-left corner to the bottom-right corner, aloud and as fast and accurately as possible.
+The time taken to complete the task is measured and the number of errors (if any) committed while reading the three cards are noted.
+A change from baseline greater than one second compared to the individual's baseline time or the commission of any errors is considered to be concerning for possible evidence of concussion.
 The test assists the evaluation of impairment in the eye movements, language abilities as well as attention, which is important to assess, as such factors can be affected by a concussion.